 Basketball games tend to be fast-flowing and high scoring with last-gasp winners regularly featuring.
-It makes NBA or college basketball moneyline bets exciting or uncomfortable depending on who you’ve picked to win.
-Betting on a strong favorite in basketball often requires a big stake investment for a small return.
+It makes NBA or college basketball bets exciting or uncomfortable depending on who you’ve picked to win.
+Betting on a strong favorite at top NBA betting sites often requires a big stake investment for a small return.

 When the Cincinnati Bengals shocked the Kansas City Chiefs on their way to Super Bowl LVI they were rated at around +260 to win.
 So, a $50 wager on the moneyline on the Bengals paid out a healthy $130 profit.

 Baseball betting can be inconsistent because of the high number of games giving rise to so many potential outcomes each week.
 Seeking out the stats is always essential for MLB moneyline betting such as monitoring the season record of starting pitchers.

 When the New York Yankees faced the Boston Red Sox at home in spring 2022 they were rated at -160 favorites for the first game and after a win, the odds lowered to -140 for the re-run two days later.

 However, the Red Sox as underdogs won that second game at +120 returning $20 profit for every $100 wagered.